free5gc/webconsole/readme.md

 ## Run the Webconsole

-### Run for Usage
+### Simple Usage

-If you just want to use the free5gc webconsole, use the binary.
+Th easiest way to use the webconsole is via the binary.

 Navigate to the free5gc main folder `~/free5gc`.
 Build the webconsole binary with
 ```bash